harcokuppens/docker-registry/README.md

 ## Alternatives for this script ##

+**UPDATE:** I recently discovered another tool called [regclient](https://github.com/regclient/regclient) which can do the same, and can also copy multi-arch images efficiently between different registries.
+For real usage I would recomment that tool instead.
+However this script can still be a good guidance for anyone wanting to learn how the registry API works, and for simply querying labels this script is also fine.
+You can even copy just the lines of code from the script doing the label query for an efficient solution.

 There are some alternatives for the `docker-registry` utility, but for querying a remote registry the `docker-registry` works better then all of them.